HenriqueBBrum/DINT/README.md

 ## Reproduce paper evaluation

-To reproduce the exact experiments performed in our paper [Providing Fine-grained Network Metrics for Monitoring Applications using In-band Telemetry](), start by downloading the input .pcapng files from our Google Drive folder.
+To reproduce the exact experiments performed in our paper [Providing Fine-grained Network Metrics for Monitoring Applications using In-band Telemetry](), start by downloading our [Google Drive folder](https://drive.google.com/drive/folders/1HRkH4al5L0zLIjNbyue1A147HcwH5JTM?usp=sharing) contaning the experiments traffic.

-Go to [this link](https://drive.google.com/drive/folders/1HRkH4al5L0zLIjNbyue1A147HcwH5JTM?usp=sharing) and download the input files.
 Extract the files from the ZIP folder and move the *.pcapng* files with the **elephant_mice** string to the *DINT/testing/experiment_traffic_generator/elephant_mice* and the ones with the **microbursts** string to the *DINT/testing/experiment_traffic_generator/microbursts*

 ```
 unzip ~/Downloads/DINT_NetSoft_Workload-*.zip